Greek banks NBG and Eurobank face state rescue

 Rival lenders Alpha (ACBr.AT) and Piraeus Bank (BOPr.AT) have already announced share offerings, aiming to meet the required 10 percent private-sector take up.

-"The key issue for Greece is to have a well capitalised banking system, willing to lend and get the economy out of free-fall," said economist Ben May at Capital Economics in London.
+"The key issue for Greece is to have a well capitalized banking system, willing to lend and get the economy out of free-fall," said economist Ben May at Capital Economics in London.

 (Additional reporting by Renee Maltezou; Editing by David Holmes and Leslie Adler)